wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/updating-the-plugin.md

 4. Depending on your webserver/webshop configuration, you may also need to:

     - Check the 'rights' on files are correct.
 For the MultiSafepay files, see vendor/multisafepay.
     - Empty static files when running in production mode.
-- Flush your cache.
+    - Clear your cache.